 Alopecia is a medical term used to describe significant hair loss, to an extent that it causes baldness.
+It start outs in small patches of hair loss, which can appear on scalp, beard or any area of the body and in severe cases almost all of the body hair are lost.
 Most people believe that it is a heredity problem that runs in families.
-No doubt 95% of alopecia patients have a family history, but alopecia hair loss can be attributed to several other factors as well, such as aging, overstyling, anemia, physical and/or emotional stress, any underlying disease, medications and lifestyle.
+No doubt 95% of alopecia patients have a family history, but alopecia hair loss can be attributed to several other factors as well, such as aging, overstyling, anemia, physical and/or emotional stress, any underlying medical conditions, medications and lifestyle.

 Here is a list of various factors that can cause alopecia:

 Several medical conditions that can cause alopecia hair loss include:

 Certain types of medications can also cause significant hair loss.
 These include:

 Your lifestyle and the way you style your hair can also be a factor contributing to alopecia hair loss.
 Hair care habits that can cause thinning hair or baldness include:

 Alopecia caused by all these above listed conditions is reversible and in about 90 percent of people with these conditions the hair returns within a few weeks or months after the underlying cause has been addressed.
 However, genetic and heredity alopecia (also known as androgenic alopecia) cause permanent damage to the hair follicles and hair does not regrow at its own.
 Over the counter shampoos and conditioners and oral medications/ supplements claim to help regrow a receding hairline, but are not a viable options to treat such type of alopecia.

 Heredity hair loss and the one caused by aging are irreversible since in these cases the hair follicles are permanently damaged.
 Whereas, hair loss caused by all other factors listed above, the hair returns as soon as the underlying cause is treated.